- FAA PPL

 Answer: “If you validate your certificate and convert it into a FAA Restricted Private Pilot Certificate including Instrument Rating, only written examination is required.
 But if you are going to obtain FAA CPL or ATPL, you will have to study Instrument Rating Program and pass your exams.”

-The course, which is FAA approved, consists of three stages.
+The course, which is FAA approved, consists of three stages and meets IFR training requirements.
 Each stage includes the required ground and flight training, followed by a stage check administered by the chief pilot or senior instructor.
 Classes are taught in accordance with the standard Jeppesen training program.
+An Instrument Rating (IR) is arguably one of the most valuable ratings you can add to your pilot certificate and is a fun and challenging discipline of flight training.
+For pilots that fly longer distances, this is a great tool, as it generally results in a significantly more efficient flight while likely receiving assistance from air traffic control along the way as an additional set of eyes on the air traffic and weather around you.

-The first stage is dedicated to instrument flying skills training.
+The first stage of IFR flight training is dedicated to instrument flying skills training.
 Students study the principles of instrument flight, instrument navigation, and instrument engine failures.
 During this stage, students will also be educated on the advanced use of the VOR, GPS, and ADF.

 The second stage of the course is solely concentrated on instrument approach procedures.
 Students study these using equipment such as ILS, VOR, GPS, NDB, LOC, and others.
 Students will also learn how to perform holding patterns, approach maneuvers, missed approach procedures, and approaches with partial panel.
 Partial panel is when one or more of an aircraft’s instruments have failed during flight.